front-end-testing by citypaul

 - [ ] No manual `cleanup()` calls (automatic)

-- [ ] No manual `act()` calls (Browser Mode handles timing)
+- [ ] No manual `act()` calls for component interactions (Browser Mode handles timing)

 - [ ] Following TDD workflow (see `tdd` skill)